 Do dogs know you love them?

-Dogs feel a very strong bond with their human families and scientists have proved they experience similar emotions so it is entirely possible a dog feels love.
+Dogs feel a very strong connection with their human families and scientists have proved they experience similar emotions so it is entirely possible a dog feels love.
 They do not understand the term though so they are only aware that you provide for them and engage with them which strengthens the bond between you.

 How firm should you be when training your dog to love you?